BDS-SDU/vdoram-artifacts/CompatCircuit/Experiments/README.md

 ### 5. Proving and Verification Stage

-The final experiment, E2, is designed to measure the performance of the ZKP setup, proof generation and verification processes.
+This stage is designed to measure the performance of the ZKP setup, proof generation and verification processes.

 Navigate to the proving scripts directory.